SEARCH

 Tasha Tudor’s signature

-I never had fantasies of meeting her though, either through a speaking engagement or garden tour, because, I remember reading that she insisted girls must dress a certain way and there is no way this Empress is putting on a dress or skirt for anyone!
+I never had any fantasies of meeting her—not at a speaking engagement or on a garden tour—because I recall reading that she insisted girls dress a certain way.
+And there’s no way this Empress is putting on a dress or skirt for anyone!
+Sometimes it’s best to admire our inspirations from a distance—where they can go on inspiring, unchallenged.

 Video of Tasha Tudor’s Garden